jxnblk/axs/README.md

 Numbers from 0 to 6 will use values from the global typographic scale, where 0 is the largest value and 6 is the smallest.
 Numbers greater than 6 will be converted to pixel values.
-Strings can bu used for other valid CSS values.
+Strings can be used for other valid CSS values.
-Pass an array of values for mobile-first responsive styles.
+Pass an array of values for mobile-first [responsive styles](#responsive-props).

 ```jsx
 // 24px (step 3 on the typographic scale)